Blocking of 2D bistable reaction-diffusion fronts by obstacles: The model and numerical results

-In this section, we study numerically the case of a waveguide connected to a cone of angle $\theta$.
-In particular, we explore the parameter space $(w, \theta)$ and compare the results with the analytical predictions.
-Then we describe how the front interacts with different obstacles: a single hole and a checkerboard.

-We integrate the partial differential equation \be u_t -\nabla ( b \nabla u ) + u(1-u)(u-a) = 0 ,\ee using the method of lines where the spatial part is a finite volume discretisation and the time advance is done using an ordinary differential equation solver, typically a fourth order Runge-Kutta method.
+We study numerically the case of a waveguide connected to a cone of angle $\theta$.
+In particular, we explore the parameter space $(w, \theta)$.
+The results will be compared with the analytical predictions of the next section.
+We integrate the partial differential equation \eqref{z2d} using the method of lines where the spatial part is a finite volume discretisation and the time advance is done using an ordinary differential equation solver, typically a fourth order Runge-Kutta method.
 On a square grid of size $L$ we consider $u_{i,j} \equiv u(i dx, j dy)$.
 Integrating the operator over a cell of area $dx \times dy$ centered on $(i,j)$ yields

 \be [(u_{i,j+1}-u_{i,j})b_{i,j+1/2} - (u_{i,j}-u_{i,j-1})b_{i,j-1/2}]+ R(u_{i,j}),\ee where $b_{i-1/2,j} \equiv {1 \over 2}(b_{i-1,j}+b_{i,j})$ and similarly for the other $b$ terms.
 The resulting system is then integrated using a fourth-order Runge-Kutta scheme.
 There is a Courant-Friedrich-Lewy stability condition which reads